Janet Yamada Soto, PT, DPT, FAAOMPT

 Mark J. Poggetti, PT, DPT

-Mark J. Poggetti received his Doctor of Physical Therapy degree from UCSF in 2008.
-He has worked extensively in both outpatient and inpatient settings and specializes in treating patients with orthopedic, neurological and cardiopulmonary conditions.
-To further refine his skill set, he is currently enrolled in a manual therapy program based on the Maitland Australian Physiotherapy Approach that will enable him to become a Certified Orthopedic Manual Therapist.
-Mark is a S.F. native and in his leisure time he enjoys resistance training, road cycling, yoga and the arts.
-He is a life-long music enthusiast and his background consists of five years working as a certified strength training and conditioning instructor.
+Mark J. Poggetti received his Doctorate of Physical Therapy degree from UCSF in 2008.
+He has worked over a decade in both outpatient and inpatient settings and specializes in treating patients with orthopedic and neurological injuries.
+To refine his skill set, he completed a year-long orthopedic manual therapy program based in Maitland Austrailian Physiotherapy Approach.
+Mark is an S.F. native and in his leisure time, he enjoys resistance training, road cycling, hiking, yoga and the arts.
+He also holds a certification in personal fitness instruction from the National Academy of Sports Medicine.
+His passion involves treating each patient's injury for an optimal recovery and successful return to their best health, wellness, and sporting performance.